Ray99-cpu/Online_Business_Analysis/README.md

 ## Dashboard Design
-* Dashboard pages are as follows:
+* Dashboard content:
-Line chart –
-Line chart and trendline
-Bar chart -
-Heat map -
+The cleaned data was from the online retail dataset and the various column headings were used by the chosen visualisation features in Power BI.
+These included:
+* Q & A
+* Key Influencers
+* Map
+* Matrix
+* Date slider

+* The main focus is on products sold and there quantity in various parts of the world and the sales revenue generated.
+* The interface is broken up with blue horizontal bars to provide focus to each feature.

 * How were data insights communicated to technical and non-technical audiences?

 The language that was used was explained in layman's terms and accompanied by appropriate visualisations for those who were non-technical, so that they could get an initial insight and then be more informed using a variety of visualisations.
 For the technical audiences, there was more use of technical terminology and more involved visualisations.

-* The dashboard includes a variety of plots ranging from bar charts to a report giving a more in-depth analysis.
+* The dashboard includes a variety of interactive features to provide the user with insights and a more in-depth analysis.
+This is particularly useful to a non-technical individual in the workplace.